microsoft/PowerToys/doc/devdocs/embedded-msix.md

 <img src="../images/msix/hello-module-screen.png">

-First time you press "Load Settings", it'll detect that it doesn't have permissions to access local file system and open its system settings window, toggle it there:
+First time you press **Load Settings**, it'll detect that it doesn't have permissions to access local file system and open its system settings window, toggle it there:

 <img src="../images/msix/hello-module-app-permissions.png">